 Premises liability refers to any legal case in which a person is injured by an unsafe condition on someone else’s property due to the negligence of the owner, operator, or occupier of the premises.

-Under Michigan law, property owners and occupiers are required to take reasonable efforts to maintain their premises in a safe condition for visitors.
+Under Michigan premises liability law, property owners and occupiers are required to make reasonable efforts to maintain their premises in a safe condition for visitors.
 When they fail to do so, injured parties can initiate a premises liability claim if they get hurt.
-A claim or subsequent suit can recover compensation for the various economic and non-economic losses they have suffered as a result of their injuries.